keskival/king-algorithm-manifesto/README.md

 <img src="https://github.com/keskival/king-algorithm-manifesto/raw/main/chatgpt-rl.jpg" width="250">

 In this contrived experiment we show a trivial form of in-context learning.
 ChatGPT is capable of emulating an agent, and planning actions based on reinforcement learning.
+You can see it making rational choices for choosing the button B based on past observed rewards.

 This is a widely known feature of large Transformer models.
 But it raises a question: What learning algorithm does it use?
 It's not backpropagating error, obviously, as the weights are fixed.
 It's not any of our known reinforcement learning algorithms, as those aren't as data-efficient and intelligent in exploration as in-context learning is.